WHAT YOU'LL LEARN (AND MAKE)

 Vegetables and Salads

-You'll master the concept of gut-healing lacto-fermented vegetables in brine, with 12+ vegetable recipes and combinations for every season, including signature fermented salads
+You'll master the concept of gut-healing lacto-fermented vegetables, with 12+ vegetable recipes and combinations for every season, including signature fermented salads

 WEEK 3